LFroesch/LFroesch/README.md

 I'm Lucas - I love building stuff and figuring out how things work.

-Currently working on games, web apps, and exploring startup ideas.
-Always down to learn new tech and collaborate on cool projects.
+Currently working on cli/terminal apps & tools, games, web apps, and exploring jobs.
+Always down to learn new things and collaborate on cool projects.

 Hit me up if you want to build something together!